MotusWTS/motusClient/inst/doc/upstream_api.md

 2. Authorization is by project: if a user has permission for a project, then that user can see:

-   - all batches, runs, and hits for receiver deployments by that project
+   - all detections from receivers deployed by that project

-   - all runs and hits for tag deployments by that project
+   - all detections of tags deployed by that project

 If an API call does not find any data for which the user is authorized, it will return a json object of the usual structure,